Quattroruote: The handling track

 The handling track, connected to the speed test area and used for handling test of vehicles, has bends and chicanes of different radii where oversteer and understeer of vehicles can be examined.

 SUV test area

 The SUV test area is next to the ASC straight section, where off-road vehicle driving and overturning characteristics are established.

-Safe drive
+Safe driving

 Quattroruote organizes safe driving courses on an area of about 17000 m² where students, followed by expert instructors, are taught driving techniques on wet or dry surfaces, handling and stopping.

 Events

 Quattroruote Day

 Anniversary of the first issue of the principal magazine, the 2006 (fiftieth) and 2016 (sixtieth) Quattroruote Days are represented by much merchandise and advertising.

 TG Cup/GT Cup

-For motives of copyrights, from 2015 known as GT Cup, is the official Top Gear Italian festival/race organized by Editoriale Domus.
-Any year, in the participants list appears The Stig.
+It is a yearly racing festival/race organized by Quattroruote.
+Up until 2015, it was organised in partnership with Top Gear and would feature The Stig.
+Rebranded as GT Cup from 2015 on.